 The Perfect Summer Drink Recipe

-In the summer months, I drink lemonade, iced tea (and even iced tea lemonade, like this Apricot Lemon Iced Tea), and iced coffee like it’s going out of style (umm, please never let that happen).
+In the summer months, I drink lemonade (blueberry lemonade is my fave!), iced tea (and even iced tea lemonade, like this Apricot Lemon Iced Tea), and iced coffee like it’s going out of style (umm, please never let that happen).

 There’s a restaurant nearby that’s known for its unique lemonade flavors, most of which involve some sort of herb, like rosemary, lavender, and mint.